 2.4 Critical Thinking and Clinical Reasoning

 Additionally, in today’s complex health care environment, it is important for the novice nurse to recognize the realities of the current health care environment.
-Patients have become increasingly complex in their health care needs, and organizations are often challenged to meet these care needs with limited staffing resources.
-It can become easy to slip into the mindset of disenchantment with the nursing profession when first assuming the reality of patient-care assignments as a novice nurse.
+Clients have become increasingly complex in their health care needs, and organizations are often challenged to meet these care needs with limited staffing resources.
+It can become easy to slip into the mindset of disenchantment with the nursing profession when first assuming the reality of client-care assignments as a novice nurse.
 The workload of a nurse in practice often looks and feels quite different than that experienced as a nursing student.
-As a nursing student, there may have been time for lengthy conversations with patients and their family members, ample time to chart, and opportunities to offer personal cares, such as a massage or hair wash.
-Unfortunately, in the time-constrained realities of today’s health care environment, novice nurses should recognize that even though these “extra” tasks are not always possible, they can still provide quality, safe patient care using the “CURE” prioritization framework.
+As a nursing student, there may have been time for lengthy conversations with clients and their family members, ample time to chart, and opportunities to offer personal cares, such as a massage or hair wash.
+Unfortunately, in the time-constrained realities of today’s health care environment, novice nurses should recognize that even though these “extra” tasks are not always possible, they can still provide quality, safe client care using the “CURE” prioritization framework.
 Rather than feeling frustrated about “extras” that cannot be accomplished in time-constrained environments, it is vital to use prioritization strategies to ensure appropriate actions are taken to complete what must be done.
 With increased clinical experience, a novice nurse typically becomes more comfortable with prioritizing and reprioritizing care.

 1. Klenke-Borgmann, L., Cantrell, M. A., & Mariani, B. (2020).
 Nurse educator’s guide to clinical judgment: A review of conceptualization, measurement, and development.
 Nursing Education Perspectives, 41(4), 215-221. https://doi.org/10.1097/01.nep.0000000000000669